SkygearIO/features/features/192-asset-gear/index.md

 - `pagination_token`: The token to retrieve the next page.
 If it is absent, there is no next page.
 - `assets.name`: The asset name.
 - `assets.size`: The size of the asset.
-- `assets.content_type`: The media type of the asset.

 ##### Response Example